 Color Coding

 The shapes of the UML diagrams are color coded to indicate the data model associated with a class.
-The colors used in the Report specification are illustrated via exemplars in Figure 1-2.
+The colors used in the Vocabularies specification are illustrated via exemplars in Figure 1-2.
 Note that this data model uses UML stereotypes datatype and enumeration.

 Figure 1-2.
 Data model color coding